the once and future carpenter.

 I can also go to Richmond this Saturday for a quick visit and tea time with Breanna.
 We had talked about going to Floris again before the summer ended for a tea, and she invited me to join her and her mother on the 26th.
 I was worried about Ike and told her I was a tentative “yes” but would let her know if that changed once I got Ike’s results back.

 Even though Ike is fine, I’m still going to make it a day trip.
 I’ll leave early-ish on Saturday and come back in the evening.
-I need some time to focus on packing for Texas, although that really shouldn’t take long since I’m not staying that long.
+I need some time to focus on packing for Texas, although that really shouldn’t take long since I’m not even staying a week.
 I’ll be home from Texas by next Friday, because by then, I need to get back into history teacher mode and start preparing for year eight.

 Year eight.
 I can’t believe so much time has passed since I began my teaching journey, amidst a global pandemic nonetheless.
 I keep reminding myself; if I could survive teaching during COVID, I can handle anything else that comes my way for the rest of my teaching career.
 I keep holding onto that hope that I can continue teaching…